Glaucoma describes a group of eye diseases that harm the optic nerve that connects the eye to the brain. Open-angle glaucoma is the most common form.

 - Analysis of the nerve fiber layer around the optic nerve

-The goal of treatment is to reduce intraocular pressure.
+The goal of treatment is to lower pressure in the eye and monitor for any changes over time.
 Talk with your doctor about the best treatment plan for you.
-Options include:
+Choices are:

-- Medications in eye drop or pill form to reduce the amount of fluid the eye produces or increase the flow of fluid
+- Medicine to lower the amount of fluid the eye makes or increase the flow of fluid

-- Laser treatment to increase the flow of fluid; may be used with medications
+- Laser treatment to increase the flow of fluid

-- Minimally invasive glaucoma surgery (MIGS) opens outflow channels by using stents, bypasses, or implants.
+- Minimally invasive glaucoma surgery (MIGS) to drain fluid using stents, bypasses, or implants

 The Glaucoma Foundation http://www.glaucomafoundation.org